Your data

 SageOx infrastructure operators have access to the git servers that host your Team Context and Ledger repos, the same way any hosted git provider's operators have access to the servers hosting your repos.
 We don't access customer data without explicit permission, and all access is audit-logged.

 We can't see your source code — it stays on your existing git host.
 We can't see your CodeDB index — it's local to your machine.
-We can't see your AI coworker sessions — those run through your AI provider.
+We don't proxy or inspect the live traffic between your AI coworker and your provider.
+Session records you capture live in your Ledger and have the same access controls as its other customer content.

 The transparency principle